 An ideal choice for airfields that require improved safety measures but experience difficulties with grid access, a solar ERGL makes it even easier to retrofit existing runways with this effective and preventative solution.

-- Elevated runway guard lights provide 24-hour unidirectional marking at runway and taxiway intersections
+- Runway guard lights provide 24-hour unidirectional marking at runway and taxiway intersections

-- Installs in minutes and can be relocated just as quickly
+- The solar ERGL nstalls in minutes and can be relocated just as quickly

 - Includes LED lights, frangible column and tether

-- Fixture flash rate is controlled from an intelligent lighting control system module located in the SEPS; alternating flashes, 45–50 per minute
+- The flash rate of the runway guard light is controlled from an intelligent lighting control system module located in the SEPS; alternating flashes, 45–50 per minute

 - Adjustable light beam can be aimed both vertically and horizontally – 0-20° vertically, ±20° horizontally